bestian/sensemaking-tools/library/README.md

 ### **Installation**

-Currently, the package is available from GitHub releases.
-Install from the release tarball:
+The 2025-08-27 tarball version is available via GitHub Releases (note: this stable version is not the latest version).
+Install using the release tarball:

 ```bash
 # Download and install from GitHub release